seamlik/libviska-java/README.md

 ## License

-libviska-java is free software but we haven't chosen any open source licenses at the time.
+libviska-java is free software and is licensed under MIT License.
+The license is available in the `LICENSE` file.

 ## Contributing